-Lucius Annaeus Seneca, the Younger (Corduba – present Cordoba–, 4 BC – Rome, year 65) was a major figure of culture and politics in the Roman Empire during the mandates of four emperors, that is, Tiberius, Caligula, Claudius and Nero.
+Lucius Annaeus Seneca, the Younger (Corduba – present Cordoba–, 4 BC – Rome, year 65) was a major figure of culture and politics in the Roman Empire during the mandates of four emperors: Tiberius, Caligula, Claudius and Nero.

 His great influence as a philosopher, intellectual and orator earned him prestige, but also enemies, especially in the political field.
 Changes of government marked his personal life and the place of residence, because sometimes he fell into disgrace before the emperor.